reswitched/reswitched.github.io/_posts/2018-01-05-Building-RetroArch.md

 a new copy of the emulator every time you want to add or remove roms.
 - Input / controls are still under development.
 They may work well, or not at all.
 This is NOT a bug.
-- Switch Joycons can be used in either detached or attached mode.
 - You will need to press both + and - at the same time to return to the RetroArch menu from inside a game
 - You can attempt to build other cores for RetroArch than Snes9x, but many will fail due to requirements such as needing to use the file system, or needing specific graphics